-The indications for breast reduction surgery are three-fold physical, aesthetic and psychological.
+The indications for breast reduction surgery or boob reduction surgery are three-fold physical, aesthetic and psychological.
 It involves restoration of the bust, of the woman’s self-image and of her mental health.

 The reduction in breast size and weight result in a new lease of life allowing greater unrestricted activity.
 The procedure also produces an uplift of the breasts so correcting any downward pointing of the nipples.
 Thus, this procedure accomplishes both, a breast reduction and lift.

 All of these help to increase self-confidence and self-esteem of the person.
 A breast reduction also leads to an improvement in the shape of the breasts, particularly with restoration of fullness to the upper pole and improving some of the loss of volume associated with ageing, weight loss and breast feeding.

 A reduction mammoplasty aims to re-size enlarged breasts and to correct breast ptosis (hang / sag).
 It resects (cuts and removes) excess tissues (glandular, adipose, ), overstretched suspensory ligaments and transposes the nipple-areola complex (NAC) higher upon the breast hemisphere.
 The specific reduction mammoplasty procedure is determined by the volume of breast tissues (glandular, adipose, ) to be resected (cut and removed) from each breast and the degree of breast ptosis present.

 Pseudoptosis(sagging of the inferior pole of the breast, the nipple is at or above the infra-mammary fold).

 Grade I: Mild ptosis (the nipple is below the IMF, but above the lower pole of the breast)